 Back in October 2019, Samsung announced they’re working on a lineup of QLED ultrabooks that included clamshell (Galaxy Book Ion) and 2-in-1 (Galaxy Book Flex) models, with both 13 and 15-inch screens.
 They were dubbed for availability in 2020.

 What’s surprising is that the Galaxy Book Flex Alpha does not compromise on the QLED screen, build and hardware, offering a mix of features from the more expensive Ion and Flex models, with only some exceptions.
-That’s why this could become one of the most competitive Windows hybrids of 2020 and a serious contender even for higher-tier devices like the HP Spectre x360 or the Dell XPS 13 2-in-1.
+That’s why this could become one of the most competitive Windows hybrids of 2020 and a serious contender even for higher-tier 2-in-1 convertible laptops such as the HP Spectre x360 or the Dell XPS 13 2-in-1.

 We’ll get in-depth on the laptop’s particularities down below, but first, here’s a quick specs sheet of the 13-inch Flex Alpha, regular Flex and the Ion.